-- Data products are usually components of other products, rather than being marketable on their own.
+- Data products are usually components of other products, rather than being marketable on their own

-- They’re more likely to serve internal rather than external customers of the organization.
+- They’re more likely to serve internal rather than external customers of the organization

-- Their key success metrics usually indicate value, not direct revenue or profit.
+- Their key success metrics usually indicate value, not direct revenue or profit

 Our first rule is an absolute must.
 In fact, if you don’t get this first one right, you might as well not even start:

-Our next five rules really deal with how your team operates, from managing the team and the work to keeping the metrics of success clear at all times.
+Our next five rules really deal with how your team operates.
+From managing the team and the work to keeping the metrics of success clear at all times.

-A clear definition of value combined with a skilled, focused team is always an equation for success.
+These rules may seem simple, but they’re incredibly powerful tools for successful Data Product Management.
+Remember, A clear definition of value combined with a skilled, focused team is always an equation for success.